Firebrand tours to the Galaxy

 “There is a need to set up a fuel supply, can you swing a water distillery and centrifuge on the coast to get heavy water which is the fuel we need rather than have to ship it in from Grnatz?”
 Mike suggested.

-“Give me the specifications, and I will put my bright guys onto it, the state government should be delighted for a new resource industry.
-I also need it as my power generators will need the fuel,” Steve said thoughtfully.
+'Give me the specifications, and I will put my bright guys onto it, the state government should be delighted for a new resource industry.
+I also need it for my power generators.'

 Steve finished loading the data onto his computer and viewed the information, “Hmm this will cure my insomnia no problem,” Steve grimaced then having a bright idea suggested, “How about we go for a spin and see how it runs?”